 One of my worries as a user of mHealth technology has been “does it make me too self-regulating?”
 Well!
 I’m not the only one who’s worried it seems, there are more users like me along with 64% doctors who fear that mHealth makes the users too independent.

-However, there’s no denial that doctors are also encouraging patients to adopt the mHealth techniques, since it relieves them of the mounting pressure and helps connect, discuss and share their case studies with other experts, when need arises.
+However, there’s no denying that doctors are also encouraging patients to adopt the mHealth techniques since it relieves them of the mounting pressure and helps connect, discuss and share their case studies with other experts when the need arises.

 The major challenges faced by the mHealth sector are:

-- The absence of recognized business models has come up as the biggest barrier in the development of the mHealth ecosystem.
-The need of the hour is to create awareness amongst Smartphone users about the availability as well as usefulness of health related apps.
+- The absence of recognized business models has come up as the biggest barrier to the development of the mHealth ecosystem.
+The need of the hour is to create awareness amongst Smartphone users about the availability as well as the usefulness of health-related apps.
+Alongside, healthcare app development needs the emergence of skilled and better enterprises.

-- Developing countries are being believed to be the biggest adopter of mHealth than developed countries; but technological reservation as well as hesitancy amongst users is obstructing the progress of this ecosystem.
+- Developing countries are being believed to be the biggest adopter of mHealth than developed countries, but technological reservation, as well as hesitancy amongst users, is obstructing the progress of this ecosystem, and it will be a difficult barrier for healthcare mobile app development to overcome.

 What is the Future of mHealth